Pale Fire: Allusions and references

 Like many of Nabokov's fictions, Pale Fire alludes to others of his.
-"Hurricane Lolita" is mentioned, and Pnin appears as a minor character.
+"Hurricane Lolita" is mentioned, and "Pnin" appears as a minor character.
 There are many resemblances to "Ultima Thule" and "Solus Rex", two short stories by Nabokov intended to be the first two chapters of a novel in Russian that he never continued.
 The placename Thule appears in Pale Fire, as does the phrase solus rex (a chess problem in which one player has no pieces but the king).

 The book is also full of references to culture, nature, and literature.
-They include:
+They include, but are not limited to: